How to Compress PNG Without Losing Quality

 Check your starting file size and dimensions

 Open your PNG in any image viewer and note the file size and pixel dimensions.
 Screenshots at 1920x1080 are typically 1-3 MB, while 4K illustrations can exceed 10 MB.
 Knowing your starting point helps you evaluate how much compression you need.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 2